PriscaSL/admin_python/README.md

 # Hands On Lab
 This demo use Ubuntu 18.04 for Python & GNS3 for Dynampis Cisco Router

+# Video Demo
+In folder demo, you must Convert .WEBM to MP4

 ## Setting Up the Ubuntu Machine
 1. Clone the code repo